causiq/logary/README.md

 default these will be printed to the console, and if you use `Logary.Adapters.Facade` you may use all the templating features of [MessageTemplates](https://github.com/messagetemplates/) for plain-text targets.

+### A note on the FSI

+`Logary.Adapters.Facade`, the adapter for the library Facade, works by generating a dynamic interface implementation at runtime.
+It doesn't work very well if your library is being used from the F# interactive and all the library's code, including the `Logger` interface is only available in the interactive state.
+You'll end up with a `StackOverflowException` if you try this.

+However, the beauty is that when you're in the interactive, you can just let the library handle logging through the default Facade targets; i.e. you don't have to initialise Logary proper to use and read logs in the console, from the Facade.

 ### More reading